uberfusion007/cordova-update-security-provider/README.md

 The object returned from the `installIfNeededAsync()`'s promise is a JSON object that has a key of `providerInstalledUpdated` with `not_available`, `installed`, or `action_required`.

+The app consuming this can warn the user after that additional actions need to be taken, if necessary.

 ES6+/Ionic:
 ```